conficient/NorthwindBlazor/Readme.md

 #### DbContext

-We cannot put the `DbContext` class in the same DLL as the libraries as it causes a conflict with Mono-webassembly.
-So the context goes in **NorthwindBlazor.Database** which I've created as _.NET Core 2.1_ library.
-I could have used a .NET Standard 2.0 library, but since this will only ever be used in the server, and we don't want it on the client, that's okay.
+We cannot put the `DbContext` class in the same DLL as the libraries as it causes a conflict with Mono-Webassembly.
+So the context goes in **NorthwindBlazor.Database** which I've created as _.NET Core 3.1_ library.
+I could have used a .NET Standard 2.1 library, but since this will only ever be used in the server, and we don't want it on the client, that's okay.